-Parental alienation and the abusive treatment of Non-Custodial Parents has gotten way out of control; and it’s causing irreparable harm to both children and parents.
+Parental alienation and the exploitative treatment of Non-Custodial Parents has gotten way out of control; and it’s causing irreparable harm to both children and parents.

 We ‘re thankful they’re lots of wonderful folks dedicated to responding to the unfairness of the Family Court at the local level – those whose primary focus is on helping you with the Family Court Legal process.

-And organizations like the American Coalition For Father and Children are stepping-up for Family Court reform within State and Federal governments – they’re working hard on our behalf to affect Political Influence.
+And organizations like the National Parents Organization and Leading Women for Shared Parenting are stepping-up for Family Court reform within State and Federal governments – they’re working hard on our behalf to effect political influence and healthier legislation.

 The Family Court Industry wants you to feel like you’re alone – like you’re the only one struggling for the rights of yourself and your children – but you’re not – you just need to know where to look for help.

 But First, Let’s Agree On What This Project Is NOT About:

 - It’s NOT against Women

 - It’s NOT against the mother as the primary parent

 - And, it’s NOT claiming we’re superior parents or people.